kaisenlinux/manpages-dev/category/TCP/socat.md

               See also: FD

        SYSTEM:<shell-command>
               Forks  a  sub process that establishes communication with its parent process and invokes the specified program with system() .
-Please  note  that
-              <shell-command> [string] must not contain ’,’ or "!!", and that shell meta characters may have to be protected.
-After successful program start, socat
-              writes data to stdin of the process and reads from its stdout.
+Please note that <shell-command> [string] must not contain ’,’ or "!!", and that shell meta characters may have to be protected.
+After successful program start, socat writes data to stdin of the process and reads from its  std‐ out.
               Option groups: FD,SOCKET,EXEC,FORK,TERMIOS
               Useful options: path, fdin, fdout, chroot, su, su-d, nofork, pty, stderr, ctty, setsid, pipes, sigint, sigquit See also: EXEC